 While creating a logo may seem daunting, it is crucial to increase your business’s recognition.
 Think of Pepsi or Mcdonald’s.
 You probably immediately think of the Pepsi globe or the golden arches.
 Your cleaning business logo should be recognizable and also relate to the services you are trying to sell.

 Along with a recognizable logo, you want to narrow your colors down to a few options that you reuse throughout all communications.
-Colors like white and blue are associated with cleanliness, purity, and calming, while colors like orange and yellow spark optimism and cheerfulness.
+Colors like white and blue are associated with cleanliness, purity, and calm, while colors like orange and yellow spark optimism and cheerfulness.

 3. Develop a Conversion-Focused Website

 It is essential to provide your services and contact information.
 Still, when you are starting a new cleaning business, whether it is a carpet cleaning or regular cleaning business, it is just as important to collect email addresses and contact information from those visiting your website.
 Adding visitors to your email or newsletter list can help turn them into regular clients.

 Here are some easy-to-use websites that offer conversion tools to increase your return on investment (ROI):

 4. Invest in Pay Per Click Advertising

-Utilize pay per click advertising to drive traffic to your cleaning business website.
+Utilize digital marketing strategies like pay-per-click advertising to drive traffic to your cleaning business website.
 Websites like Google Ads and Microsoft Advertising offer paid plans that will prioritize your website over a competitor’s site when someone searches for house cleaning, commercial cleaning, or another service your business offers.